Meet Michelle O'Gara

 For nearly fifteen years, she lived in the concrete jungle of New York City, where she met her husband, Terence, a psychotherapist.
 They relocated to Northern Westchester and are grateful for the serenity of nature.

-She has a love for all things Hawaii (have you ever seen a humpback whale spy hop?), the History Channel (Do you believe in Ancient Alien theory?) and enjoys designing hilarious Christmas cards.
+She loves all things Hawaii (have you ever seen a humpback whale spy hop?), the History Channel (Will they find treasure on Oak Island?) and enjoys designing hilarious Christmas cards.
 Mimi is in an ongoing inquiry about the multi-continent origin of her ancestors, how to write great stories, the nature of being, and how the universe works.
 She is not a fan of the Oxford comma.